 Parole should be more widely used, and current official policy suggests it would apply to nearly everyone who makes it through the initial eligibility screening for asylum.
-Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of most asylum-seekers.
+Instead, since late 2014, this policy has been increasingly ignored, leading to the long-term detention of most people seeking asylum.

 As a basic litmus test for whether or not they are being used correctly, alternatives must always decrease the number of people in detention.
 Instead, ICE’s programs have been employed as a supplement to incarceration to increase surveillance of immigrant communities.
 As ICE’s budget for alternatives to detention has increased, so has its budget for detention.
 In 2019, ICE received $184 million in taxpayer dollars to operate and expand a massive ATD program, but without direction to abide by best practices for alternatives and only alongside another $3.1 billion for the ever-growing detention system.
 The Biden administration continues to significantly and quickly funnel people, including families, into the ICE ATD program.
 In December 2021, the number of immigrants enrolled in ICE’s ATD program exceeded 150,000 for the first time.